| In a jerry-built gymnasium hidden beneath an apartment

 last month, a Soviet Government spokesman cited the Ogonyok article and asserted

+that the violence was the work of suburban vigilantes.
 But in the last week, Soviet newspapers have attacked the Lyuber article with

 a ferocity that is extraordinary even by the current standards of journalistic

+debate.
 In Sovetskaya Rossiya, in an interview under the headline ''They Created the

 Myth of the Lyubers,'' General Goncharev denounced the Ogonyok article, saying